 Moving Bodies in Frame

-In 2007, the boundaries of my work blurred when chameckilerner (my artistic duo with collaborator Rosane Chamecki) displaced its choreographic work from the stage to the screen.
-Confronting the work in a new medium generated a new cycle of investigations as part of my exploration of choreography, movement, and the body as a map of oneself.
-As an interdisciplinary artist, my work moves between choreography and performance art, experimental and doc-hybrid films.
-Moving Bodies in Frame is a result of this journey and focuses on “why and how” to convey a choreographic idea into a filmic practice—how the encounter between moving images and moving bodies can expand the development of a choreographic language beyond live performance.
-The course dwells into fundamental questions: How are we positioning our work in relation to these two fields—historically, aesthetically, conceptually?
-Is there a broad and thorough blending of concepts, philosophy, process, and tools?
-Moving Bodies in Frame is a mix of analytical and production classes, introducing students to the history of video/experimental film/choreocinema; moving to contemporary videos and installations;, and, finally, addressing the opportunities offered by the new platforms available at this moment in time.
-Students will have a series of hands-on exercises and assignments suggested every week, individually and/or in groups.
-These exercises explore concepts of framing, camera movement, planes, deconstruction of space and time, the relationship of audio X visual, special effects, postproduction, installation, etc. Students will be encouraged to create a final assignment, a project where they define a concept, shoot the video, and address postproduction decisions like sound and editing.
-Finally, we will discuss how the project should be presented and experienced.
-Is it an intimate or communal experience?
-Does it ask for projection or monitor, small or big screen, one or multiple screens, mobility of the viewer, interactiveness, etc?
+This course introduces students to singular choreographic possibilities offered by cinematographic tools, promoting new ways to engage with dance through new media and its platforms.
+The course focuses on “why and how” to convey a choreographic idea into a filmic practice, how the encounter between moving images and moving bodies can expand the development of a choreographic language beyond live performance.
+The course dwells on fundamental questions: How are we positioning our work in relation to these two fields—historically, aesthetically, and conceptually?
+Is there a broad and thorough blending of concepts, philosophy, processes, and tools?
+Moving Bodies in Frame is a mix of analytical and production classes, introducing students to the history of video/experimental film/choreocinema; moving to contemporary videos and installations,; and, finally, addressing the opportunities offered by the new platforms available at this moment in time.
+Students will have a series of hands-on exercises and assignments, individually and/or in groups, suggested every week.
+These exercises explore concepts of framing, camera movement, planes, deconstruction of space and time, the relationship of audio X image, special effects, postproduction, installation, etc. Students will create a final assignment, a project where they define a concept, shoot the video, and address postproduction decisions like sound and editing.
+Finally, we will discuss how the project should be presented and experienced: Is it an intimate or communal experience?
+Does it ask for projection or monitor, small or big screen, one or multiple screens, viewer mobility, and interactiveness?
 The course welcomes choreographers, performers, filmmakers, photographers, cinematographers, media artists, or anyone interested in this process.
-A camera will not be necessary; all assignments can be done with the participant's phone.
+A camera will not be necessary; all assignments can be done with participants’ phones.

 Faculty